ISM6562-Big-Data/TEAM_DATA_MINERS/Final-Project-Implementing-schema-using-HIVE/Final Project-Implementing-schema-using-HIVE.md

 **Data Integrity Assurance:**

-Post-import, we executed validation queries against the Request table.
-This step confirmed the accurate representation of our data within Hive and ensured that the import was successful without any loss or corruption of data.
+Post-import, data validation checks are performed on the Request table.
+This step confirmed the accurate representation of our data within Hive.

 **Rationale for Data Types and Structure:**

-1. The STRING type was chosen for identifiers and addresses to handle variable-length text.
+1. The STRING format type was chosen for identifiers and addresses to allow for variable-length text.

-2. FLOAT was selected for latitude and longitude to accommodate geographic coordinates with the required precision.
+2. FLOAT format type is specified for latitude and longitude to accommodate geographic coordinates with the required precision.

-3. TINYINT is suitable for the number of seats, which would typically be a small number and doesn't necessitate a larger integer type.
+3. TINYINT is specified for the number of seats, which would typically be a small number and doesn't necessitate a larger integer data type.

 **Challenges Addressed:**

-**Schema-Data Compatibility:** Careful mapping between the schema and the CSV data was crucial to prevent type mismatches and data import errors.
+**Schema-Data Compatibility:** Careful mapping between the schema and the CSV data is crucial to prevent type mismatches and data import errors.

-**Data Quality Verification:**  After the data import, we meticulously verified the quality to ensure it met our accuracy standards.
+**Data Quality Verification:**  After the data import, data quality checks are important to ensure the data populated in the database met our accuracy standards.

 #### Table: Request To Driver

- The Request_to_Driver table forms a key link between the service requests by users and the drivers who fulfill them.
-This table is essential for understanding and optimizing the assignment process in our transportation model.
+The Request_to_Driver table is a key link between the service requests by users and the drivers.
+This table is essential for understanding and optimizing the assignment process in the transportation model.

 **Process Outline:**